 There can be many reasons for wanting to install artificial grass in your garden.
 No mud, no maintenance and year long access to your garden.

-First things first, it is time to remove the existing turf and soil ready for the artificial grass base preparation.
-Strip away any natural grass and create a level ground which you can then replace with the artificial turf.
+First things first, it is time to remove the existing turf and soil ready for the artificial grass base preparation, using either a turf cutter or shovel.
 The easiest way of doing this is by using a turf cutter which will strip away terrain easily.
-It is best to remove the turf to a depth of 2 – 3 inches.
-Free draining lawns will require a 2 inch base, whereas poor draining lawns will require a 3 inch base.
+It is best to remove the turf to a depth of 2 – 3.5 inches.
+Free draining lawns will require a 2 inch base, whereas poor draining lawns will require a 3 to 3.5 inch base.

 2. Clear room for the sub base